Monday, September 15, 2025

 Strategic management offers financial and non-financial benefits.
 It helps an organization's leadership plan with greater intelligence and wisdom.

 The ancient Hebrew king Solomon, famous for his God-given wisdom, noted in Proverbs 24:3-4, "Through wisdom a house is built, and by understanding it is established; and by knowledge the rooms are filled with all precious and pleasant riches."
+This verse illustrates, to me, that, at its essence, strategy is really wise and intelligent planning!

 SWOT ANALYSIS...
 One of the classic tools illustrating the wisdom of strategic management is the SWOT Analysis, which considers internal organizational strengths and weaknesses in light of the environment's threats and opportunities to develop strategies for success.